RefactoringTools/wrangler/README.txt

                                   number of tokens a duplicated code fragment should have, and the minmum number of times
                                   that a code fragment is duplicated.
 Wrangler will search duplicated code fragments from the directories specified by the search paths (see Customize Wrangler).

+     Rename a process           :place the cursor at the process name to be renamed, and you will be prompted for the new name.

+     Register a process         :highlight the match expression whose right-hand side is the spawn
+                                 expresssion that creates the process,
+                                 and left-hand side is the process
+                                 identifier, and you will be prompted
+                                 for the new process name.

+     From fun to process        :place the cursor at the function name of the function definition to be
+                                 refactored, and you will be prompted
+                                 for the new process name.

+    Add tag to messages         :place the cursor at the function whose body contains the receive
+                                 expression of the server process, and
+                                 you will be prompted for the tag name.

- 5. The 'Customize Wrangler' menu in the 'Refactor' submenu allows you specify the boundary of the system by giving the list of directories to search for Erlang source files/header files that could be affected by a refactoring.
+ 6. The 'Customize Wrangler' menu in the 'Refactor' submenu allows you specify the boundary of the system by giving the list of directories to search for Erlang source files/header files that could be affected by a refactoring.

+---------------------------Changes from Wrangler-0.4---------------

+-- new refactorings:
+    ++ Rename a process
+    ++ From function to process
+    ++ Register a process
+    ++ Add a tag to the messages received by a server process -- Infrasture change to make use of OTP behavioures.
+-- Improved layout preservation.
+-- Support for refactoring incomplete code.
+-- A number of bug fixes

 ----------------------------Changes from Wrangler-0.3---------------